-There are some attempts to explain why the text was added in this place, and not before or after.
+Some scholars try to explain why the text was added in this place, and not before or after.

-As Milgrom put it –
+Milgrom suggests:

 The author/redactor of Lev.
 8 had no choice but to insert the pericope on the anointing of the Tabernacle after the statement […] Neither could he have interpolated it after the anointing of Aaron and the dressing of the priests (vv.
 12-13), since it would have violated his fundamental premise: the anointing of the Aaron should take place in an unconsecrated sanctuary."

-Feldman reasons the sequence changes in Leviticus in order to adapt the commandments to the reality of the story - the anointing of the priests requires the blood, the blood requires the altar, therefore the altar must first be purified.
-The choice to introduce the anointing of the altar here (and not before) is in order to preserve as much as possible the order of the divine commandments -
+Feldman reasons that the sequence changes in Leviticus aim to adapt the commandments to the reality of the story: Anointing the priests requires blood, and blood requires the altar, therefore the altar must be purified first.
+The choice to introduce the anointing of the altar here (and not before) is to preserve, as much as possible, the order of the divine commandments:

-"the primary gaul is to fulfill Yahweh's most immediate command.
-In doing this, however, Moses creates a problem for himself and must pause the ordination ritual in order to preform the consecration procedure."
+"The primary goal is to fulfill Yahweh's most immediate command.
+In doing this, however, Moses creates a problem for himself and must pause the ordination ritual in order to perform the consecration procedure."

-However, Did the author-redactor really have no choice?
-Did he creat for himself "a problem"?
-Or can a deliberate intent be found for the sequence of actions as it appears in Leviticus?
+We can ask: Did the author-redactor really have no choice?
+Or can the sequence of actions, as it appears in Leviticus, be the result of deliberate intent?

 I believe this sequence of events is deliberate, intended specifically for its audience.
-The moment the entire congregation is invited and gathered to the Tent of Meeting, to take part in the ordination ritual, every action has significance.
+From the moment that the entire congregation is invited to gather at the Tent of Meeting and take part in the ordination ritual, every action has significance.
 The leaders of the ritual – whether Moses or the authors of Lev.
 8 – are well aware of this fact.

 The sequence of actions is symbolic of the hierarchal structure in cultic ritual, and designates clear boundaries between the Tabernacle, the High Priest, and the lay priests.
-Postponing his anointment until after the anointing of the Tabernacle and vessels requires the High Priest to wait his turn.
+Postponing his anointment until after anointing the Tabernacle and vessels requires the High Priest to wait his turn.
 Along with all of Israel he watches Moses enter the Tent alone, while he remains in the courtyard; with all of Israel he watches the seven-time sprinkling on the Altar.
-The order of anointment clarifies the position of the High Priest and his sons – they are always secondary to the divine dwelling.
+The order of anointing demonstrates that the position of the High Priest and his sons are secondary to that of the divine dwelling.

-However, the message is not intended only for Aaron and his sons, but also for the entire congregation.
-This clarifies the essence of the priestly position as servicemen.
+However, the message is not intended only for Aaron and his sons, but for the entire congregation as well.
+This shows that the essence of the priestly position is that of servicemen.
 All the priests – including the High Priest – are (as?) vessels of the Tabernacle.

-The performative dimension of the ritual also illuminates the choice to sprinkle the Altar seven times.
-Various theories have been suggested regarding the added sprinkling: perhaps due to its importance the Altar requires “reinforced” purification, or maybe the Altar is at greater risk to become impure (since it is exposed in the courtyard, or perhaps since the Altar also functions as an independent Altar it warrants a private ritual).
-But, from a visual stance, the individual treatment focuses the audience’s attention on the Altar, and emphasized its prime importance.
+The performative dimension of the ritual also illuminates the command to sprinkle the Altar seven times.
+Scholars propose various theories to explain the added sprinkling: perhaps, due to its importance, the Altar requires “reinforced” purification; maybe it is at greater risk to become impure (since it is exposed in the courtyard); or perhaps the Altar warrants a private ritual since it also functions as an independent Altar.
+In any case, from a visual stance, the individual treatment focuses the audience’s attention on the Altar and emphasizes its prime importance.

 The visual dimension also structures the ritual and its nature.
 The multiple sprinklings on the Altar intensify the dramatic experience.
-While The entire audience is waiting to watch the pouring of oil on the head of the High Priest, Moses suddenly disappears into the Tent, and when he re-emerges, he does not rush to Aaron; but he stops to sprinkle the Altar seven times.
-The long pauses before the climax of the anointing, create an element of surprise and add a dramatic effect to the ritual.
+While the entire audience is waiting to see Moses pour oil on the High Priest’s head, he suddenly disappears into the Tent; when he re-emerges, he does not rush to Aaron, but first stops to sprinkle the Altar seven times.
+The long pauses before the climax of the anointing creates an element of surprise and adds drama to the ritual.